 The Sleepy Lagoon Murder

-The night of August 1, 1942, began with romance and ended in death.
-In the early evening several young couples from Los Angeles' 38th Street neighborhood arrived at the Sleepy Lagoon to spend some time together.
+That summer night began with romance but ended in a violent death.
+In the early evening several young couples from Los Angeles' 38th Street neighborhood arrived at the Sleepy Lagoon.
 Among the couples were Hank Leyvas and Dora Barrios.
-Hank was one of the oldest boys that spent time on 38th Street, and was feared and respected by many.
-Dora was his girlfriend.
-As they sat in their car, under the light of a waning full moon, they were suddenly and viciously attacked by a group of boys from a rival neighborhood.
+Hank was one of the older boys that hung around the 38th Street neighborhood where his girlfriend Dora lived.
+As they sat in their car that night, under the light of a waning full moon, they were suddenly and viciously attacked by a group of Russian immigrant boys that Henry knew from Downey.
 Hank and Dora were beaten mercilessly.

-Later that night an injured Hank returned to 38th Street and gathered reinforcements.
-Finding people to accompany him was not difficult.
+After the attack, Hank and Dora drove back to 38th Street to gather reinforcements.
+Finding people to accompany them was not difficult.
 Hank was immensely popular and the boys they were going after had violated an unwritten rule by beating Hank's girlfriend Dora.
-Close to thirty young people — boys and girls — piled into cars and headed for the Sleepy Lagoon.
+Close to 30 young people — boys and girls — piled into cars and headed back to the Sleepy Lagoon.

-That same night José Díaz, born in Mexico but raised in the United States, had decided to attend a birthday party on the Williams ranch where he and other immigrant families worked and lived.
-José had reason to join the party: in just a few short days he would report for induction into the Army and head for boot camp.
-The traditional fiesta was lively — with food, music, dance and plenty to drink.
+That same night José Díaz, who lived on the Williams ranch, decided to attend a birthday party on the ranch held in honor of one of his neighbors.
+In just a few short days, José was scheduled to report for induction into the Army and head for boot camp.
+The birthday party was a lively fiesta with food, music, dance and plenty to drink.

-The spot where Hank Leyvas had been beaten earlier that evening was deserted, but he and his friends could hear the sounds of the birthday party at the Williams ranch.
-Convinced that the boys who assaulted him were there, Hank and the others converged on the small house.
+When Hank Leyvas and the others returned to the reservoir where they had been beaten, the Downey boys were nowhere to be found.
+But they could hear the sounds of a party underway at a cluster of homes on the Williams ranch.
+Convinced that the Downey boys could be there, Hank and the others converged on the partygoers.
 The fighting was brutal.
 Men and women, boys and girls struggled for about ten minutes.
-The fight had all the markings of an Los Angeles teenage rumble, except for what neighbors discovered shortly after the fighting.
-Lying in the shadows was José Díaz.
-He had been beaten and stabbed.
+The fight had all the markings of a teenage rumble, except for what neighbors discovered shortly after the fighting.
+Lying in the shadows a short distance away from the party was José Díaz.
+He was mortally wounded, having been beaten and stabbed.
 He died later that night at Los Angeles General Hospital.

-The governor, Democrat Cuthbert L. Olson, was becoming increasingly concerned about juvenile delinquency.
+The governor, Democrat Cuthbert L. Olson, was becoming increasingly concerned about wartime juvenile delinquency.
 He used the murder of José Díaz as a call to action.
-The Los Angeles Police Department (L.A.P.D.) rounded up more than 600 youth — mostly Mexican Americans known as "zoot-suiters" for the ballooned pants and long coats they wore — and indicted Hank Leyvas and twenty-one others for José Díaz's murder.
-The subsequent trial dominated headlines in the City of Angels for months.
-The 38th Street boys were convicted in Los Angeles' tabloid journals -- and the jury agreed.
-Hank Leyvas was sentenced to life in San Quentin.
+The Los Angeles Police Department (L.A.P.D.) and the Los Angeles County Sheriff’s Department rounded up more than 600 youth — mostly Mexican Americans — and indicted Hank Leyvas and twenty-one others for José Díaz's murder.
+The subsequent trial dominated headlines in the City of Angels for months, and tabloid journals called for their conviction.
+The jury agreed.
+Even though nor murder weapon, witness, or a confession could be produced, the jury nonetheless found the young men guilty of murder.
+Hank Leyvas, among the others, was sentenced to life in San Quentin.

 Within months of the convictions, Los Angeles erupted in the Zoot Suit Riot.
-For the better part of a week, sailors and other servicemen dragged kids off streetcars, from restaurants, and out of movie theaters.
-The boys were beaten and often stripped of their zoot suits.
+For the better part of a week, servicemen from different armed forces dragged kids off streetcars, from restaurants, and out of movie theaters.
+Those who were found wearing zoot suits were beaten and often stripped of their clothing.
 Thousands of white civilians cheered them on and helped the sailors.
-As the riot progressed, Mexican American boys moved to defend their neighborhoods, setting traps for sailors and assaulting them in their cars.
+As the riot progressed, Mexican American boys moved to defend their neighborhoods, setting traps for military men and assaulting them in their cars.
 The L.A.P.D. let the riot continue for the better part of a week.
 After the riot ended, the Los Angeles City Council banned the wearing of zoot suits on Los Angeles streets.

 Within a year of the riots Hank Leyvas and the boys were released from prison.
 Their convictions in the Sleepy Lagoon case were overturned on appeal.
 The court ruled that there had been serious errors in the trial: a biased judge, the denial of counsel, and a lack of evidence.
 Authorities declined to retry the case.
 Whoever killed José Díaz got away with murder.